 Christina Lee Pratt

 Christina Lee Pratt is a shamanic healer, author, and teacher of exceptional clarity, humor, and practicality.
-Her mission is to draw on the foundational wisdom of ancient peoples, so we can rise with innovation and creativity to meet the challenges of today.
+Her mission is to draw on the foundational wisdom of ancient peoples, so we can rise with innovation and creativity to meet the collective challenges of today.

 She is pioneering new shamanic techniques to deal with the illnesses of our times.
 Her current focus is healing our ancestral lines to release the growing burden on the living, the unresolved energies of the dead, and the initiation of our young people into spiritual adulthood.

-Christina is founder of Last Mask Center for Shamanic Healing in Portland, Oregon, which offers classes in contemporary life skills and shamanic healing for individuals, families, and communities — including cycle of transformation, a rigorous 4-year training.
+Christina is founder of Last Mask Center for Shamanic Healing in Portland, Oregon, which offers classes in contemporary life skills and shamanic healing for individuals, families, and communities — including Cycle of Transformation, a rigorous 4-year training.

-Christina is host of the live internet radio show Why Shamanism Now and the author of the 2-volume set An Encyclopedia of Shamanism.
+Christina is host of the live internet radio show Why Shamanism Now and author of the 2-volume set An Encyclopedia of Shamanism.
 She has been a speaker at virtual summits on shamanism presented by both The Shift Network and Sounds True.